secwexen/aapp-mart/README.md

 ## Platform & Safety Notes

+- Intended for controlled and authorized environments only.
-- Techniques may perform sensitive actions; use only in isolated lab environments.
+- Use exclusively in isolated lab or test setups.
+- Avoid production deployment without explicit approval and safeguards.
+- Users are responsible for legal and ethical compliance.

 ---